 When it comes to financing home improvements, you have two main options: secured and unsecured loans.
 A secured loan, such as a home equity loan, a home equity line of credit (HELOC), or a cash-out refinance, requires a guarantee.
-In these cases, your home serves as collateral for the money you borrow and the lender can foreclose on your home if you can't repay the money.

-An unsecured home improvement loan is a personal loan that has no associated assets to secure the debt.
+This means that your home serves as collateral for the money you borrow and the lender can foreclose on your home if you can't repay the money.
+On the other hand, an unsecured home improvement loan is a personal loan that has no associated assets to secure the debt.

 These loans don't use your homes as collateral or require you to have a certain amount of home equity to qualify.
 Home improvement loans are unsecured personal loans offered by banks, credit unions, and various online lenders.
 Your interest rate and rating are largely based on your credit score.
 Funding comes quickly; once you agree to the terms, many lenders deposit money directly into your account in as little as one day.

 As long as the funds are used for permanent repairs that improve the use and livability of the property, you are ready to go; you can even use the money to purchase certain appliances or renovate non-residential structures, mobile homes and manufactured homes.
 If you plan to use a credit card for home improvement projects, it's worth looking for credit cards issued by stores in places like IKEA or Lowes.
 They can be used to pay for just about anything, although debt consolidation and home improvements are two of the most common uses.
 This makes a personal home improvement loan a little riskier for lenders and they usually pass that cost on to you in the form of higher interest rates.

 Improvement loans come with an opening fee of 2.9% to 8% of the loan amount, which will be deducted from the loan income.The amount of a home equity loan cannot exceed 85% of your home's net worth, so it's a good idea to have a budget set for your renovation before considering this option.
 Like unsecured loans, home renovation loans tend to have higher rates, especially if you have fair or poor credit.
 We recommend that you consider your refinancing or home equity loan options before using a personal loan for home improvement.As an added benefit, “a home equity loan or HELOC can also be tax-deductible,” says Doug Leever of Tropical Financial Credit Union, FDIC member.
 The term “home improvement loan” generally refers to an unsecured personal loan used for home improvements or repairs, but it can also indicate any type of loan used for home improvements.If you prefer to borrow against your home equity, you can look for a home equity loan or home equity line of credit.

 However, if you finance your home improvements with a refinance or home equity loan, some of the costs may be tax-deductible.
 Thanks to this guarantee, this type of loan is more secure from the lender's point of view and is often a little cheaper for the borrower.Choosing how to finance your home improvement project may depend on the type of work you want to do, your project schedule, and your creditworthiness.
 Ultimately, secured and unsecured loans both have their advantages and disadvantages when it comes to financing your renovations.